ISEL-HGU/WINE_ext/README.md

  -f,--fpcollector    run only False Positive candidate Collector.
                      SAResultMiner_Result.csv and TargetAddress.txt
                      are needed as an arg.
- -g,--semgrep        run semgrep and cluster reports based on each rule -i,--infer <arg>    analyze infer report.txt and cluster reports based on
-                     each rule
  -m,--fcminer        run both SAResultMiner and FPCollector.
                      TargetAddress.txt and Rule are needed as args.
  -o,--out <arg>      path of output